-The bBoard retains its authority to suspend students, but places primary responsibility for the suspension of students with the superintendent and the building principals.
+The board retains its authority to suspend students, but places primary responsibility for the suspension of students with the superintendent and the building principals.

 Any staff member may recommend to the superintendent or the principal that a student be suspended.
 All staff members must immediately report and refer a violent student to the principal or the superintendent for a violation of the code of conduct.
-All recommendations and referrals shall be made in writing completed in the district's student management system unless the underlying conditions underlying the recommendation or referral warrant immediate attention.
-In such cases, a written report referral is to be prepared as soon as possible, and the staff member may include their recommendations within the referral. by the staff member recommending the suspension.
+All recommendations and referrals shall be made in writing unless the conditions underlying the recommendation or referral warrant immediate attention.
+In such cases a written report is to be prepared as soon as possible by the staff member recommending the suspension.